NLP-python-pilot/final_assignment/README.md

 #### Deleting `D:` and `P:`

-Imagine we choose the file named `CAR0001.txt`.
-The first four turns are:
+Imagine we choose two turns from the file named `CAR0001.txt`.

 ```
 D: OK, and then any cancers in the family?